-These cities, in conjunction with most other jurisdictions in the Central Oklahoma area, test their outdoor warning siren (OWS) system every Saturday at Noon local time.
+These cities, along with others in the Central Oklahoma area, test their outdoor warning siren (OWS) system every Saturday at Noon local time.

 Norman Outdoor Warning Sirens

 While the system has built-in telemetry and remote diagnostics members of the South Canadian Amateur Radio Society can provide value to the city by collecting direct observations of the proper functioning of the individual siren units.
 Each siren is typically set to run for either 30 or 60 seconds, depending on location for the siren test process.
 The total run time of each siren is reported to make sure each siren is working properly.
+Click on this link for a list of the Norman sirens.
 Click on the map to view a larger image.

 Moore Outdoor Warning Sirens

 The City of Moore’s current outdoor warning siren system consists of 41 sirens.
 While the system has built-in telemetry and remote diagnostics members of the South Canadian Amateur Radio Society can provide value to the city by collecting direct observations of the proper functioning of the individual siren units.
 The total run time of each siren is reported to make sure each siren is working properly.
+Click on this link for a list of the Moore sirens.
 Click on the map to view a larger image.

 The SCARS/Norman Saturday Noon Siren Net is conducted as a roll-call net on the SCARS UHF repeater (443.7+ MHz, 141.3 Hz tone).
 Participating stations will wait until called to transmit their report.
 When called, each operator will reply with the station’s callsign, their assigned outdoor warning siren number, and “Test Good” or “Test Fail”.
 Total runtime of the of each siren is also reported.
 At the end of the roll call, you will be given an opportunity to report any siren, even if you’re not on the roll-call list.
 Stations with a “Test Fail” status will be queried for details of the failure for transmission to the City of Norman or the City of Moore Emergency Management Coordinators.